AmeryGration/modelling-the-observed-velocity-distribution-of-stars-in-binary-rich-dwarf-galaxies/README.md

 - zero-age main-sequence stars with primary-star masses distributed according to a bottom-light initial mass function, or
 - present-day solar-type stars.

-This analysis was done by realizing a sample of a binary-star population using Monte Carlo methods.
+This analysis was done by realizing a sample of the binary-star population using Monte Carlo methods.

 ## Installation